projectacrn/acrn-hypervisor/doc/developer-guides/c_coding_guidelines.rst

 C-EP-20: Array indexing shall be in-bounds
 ==========================================

 An array index value shall be between zero (for the first element) and the array size minus one (for the last element).
-Out-of-bound array references are an undefined behavior and shall be avoided.
+Out-of-bounds array references are an undefined behavior and shall be avoided.

 Compliant example::